linainsaf/datascienceforall/docs/en/sql/5_MacOS_install.md

 ![Screenshot](../img/mamp1.jpg)

-## Step 3: Create a test Database with graphic interface
+## Step 3: Create a test Database with graphic interface in MAMP

 Once the servers are running, you can create a database.
 To do this, click on the Open WebStart page button in the MAMP control panel.
 This will launch the MAMP homepage in your default browser.